ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 # How to publish from a fork of Babel 7.10?
 Building and publishing

+**The goal**: This section deals with the problem of a developer extending JS and using the Babel parser to do it.
+The developer wants to have a package containing the parser and plugins and that can be published and used by other developers.

-For a better solution see <https://github.com/ULL-ESIT-PL/parser-left-side-crguezl/tree/main>.
+For a more updated solution than the one described here, see <https://github.com/ULL-ESIT-PL/parser-left-side-crguezl/tree/main>.

 This document summarizes Pablo Santana's ([@PSantanaGlez13](https://github.com/PSantanaGlez13)) first attempts to understand Babel's building and publishing.